danvk/localturk/README.md

 This will bring up a web server with a UI for assigning one of those two labels to each image on your local file system.
 The results will go in `output.csv`.

+Alternatively, you can also pass in a text file containing the paths to images.
+In this case, the images can be URLs, rather than paths to local files.

 For more details, run `classify-images --help`.

 ## Tips & Tricks